 Detention means the student's presence is required during non-school hours for disciplinary purposes.
 The student can be required to appear prior to the beginning of the school day, after school has been dismissed for the day, or on a non-school day.
 Whether a student will serve detention, and the length of the detention, is within the discretion of the licensed employee or the building principal, disciplining the student.

-Suspension means; either an in-school suspension, an out-of-school suspension, a restriction from activities or loss of eligibility.
-An in-school suspension means the student will attend school but will be temporarily isolated from one or more classes while under supervision.
-An in-school suspension will not exceed ten consecutive school days.
-An out-of-school suspension means the student is removed from the school environment, which includes school classes and activities.
-An out-of-school suspension will not exceed ten consecutive school days.
+Out-of-school suspension means the student is removed from the school environment, which includes school classes and activities.
+An out-of-school suspension will not exceed ten consecutive school days unless due process is provided as required by federal and state law.
 A restriction from school activities means a student will attend school and classes and practice but will not participate in school activities.

 Probation means a student is given a conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
 The conditional suspension will mean the student must meet the conditions and terms for the suspension of the penalty.
 Failure of the student to meet these conditions and terms will result in immediate reinstatement of the penalty.